simplegeo/java-simplegeo/README.md

         <version>3.0</version>
     </dependency>

-If you're not using Maven, you can download the jar from any maven central repository or from right here.

-## Adding to a Java/Android project
+## Adding to a Java/Android project without Maven

 ### Eclipse

+1. Right click (ctrl + click) on your project
+2. Build Path
-Right click (ctrl + click) on your project -> Build Path -> Configure Build Path -> Select the Libraries tab -> Add JARs (if the SimpleGeo jar is in your workspace)/Add External JARs (if the SimpleGeo jar is on your filesystem) -> Navigate to the jar you want to add and click OK.
+3. Configure Build Path
+4. Select the Libraries tab
+5. Add JARs (if the SimpleGeo jar is in your workspace)/Add External JARs (if the SimpleGeo jar is on your filesystem)
+6. Navigate to the jar you want to add and click OK.
 The jar has been added to your project and you can start using it by getting an instance and setting your OAuth Token like so:

     $ SimpleGeoPlacesClient placesClient = new SimpleGeoPlacesClient();
     $ placesClient.getHttpClient().setToken("oauth-key", "oauth-secret");